 The vaginal and laparoscopic techniques are sometimes combined.

 Laparoscopic surgery that is done using only one incision is called a laparoendoscopic single-site surgery (LESS) or single-port surgery.
 Laparoscopic surgery is also done using robotic equipment.
-This is called robot-assisted laparoscopic hysterectomy.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine